ysenko/pi-remounter/README.md

 # pi-remounter
-systemd service that automatically re-mount shares that were not mounted on boot
+systemd service that automatically re-mount mounts that were not mounted on boot

 Configuration
 -------------